exness/mock-xhr-request/README.md

 ```

 ### wrapChildAxiosAdapter
-if you have external widgets, which use its own axios instance, just call this function in their module.
+If you have external widgets, which use their own axios instance, just call this function in their module.
-That will allow to set and share mocks across the application root and widget's module.
+That will allow us to set and share mocks across the application root and widget's module.

 ```typescript
 import { wrapChildAxiosAdapter} from '@exness-tech/mock-xhr-request'